UnamSanctam/SilentXMRMiner/README.md

 ## Main Features

-* .NET - Coded in C#, requires .NET Framework 4.5
+* Native & .NET - Miner installer and watchdog coded in C#, Shellcode loader/injector coded in C, miner requires .NET Framework 4.5
+* Shellcode - All .NET C# parts are converted into Shellcode and injected using a native C loader, can be disabled
-* Injection (Silent/Hidden) - Hide payload behind another process like explorer.exe, conhost.exe, svchost.exe or some other process
+* Injection (Silent/Hidden) - Hide payload behind another process like explorer.exe, conhost.exe, svchost.exe or other process
 * CPU & GPU Mining - Can mine on Both CPU and GPU (Nvidia & AMD)
 * Idle Mining - Can be configured to mine at different usages or not at all while computer is or isn't in use
 * Stealth - Pauses the miner and clears the GPU memory while any of the programs in the "Stealth Targets" option are open
 * Watchdog - Replaces the miner file if removed and starts it if the injected miner is closed down
 * Remote Configuration - Can get the miner settings remotely from a URL every 100 minutes
 * Bypass Windows Defender - Adds exclusions into Windows Defender for the general folders the miner uses
-* Online Downloader - Can download the miner binary during runtime to greatly decrease file size and detections
+* Online Downloader - Can download the miner binary during runtime to greatly decrease file size

 ## Downloads